anilrajrimal1/terraform-modules/README.md

-# 🚀 Terraform AWS Infrastructure Module Collection
+# Terraform AWS Infrastructure Module Collection

 Welcome to this Terraform module repository!
-This collection provides reusable modules for deploying and managing AWS infrastructure with Terraform, designed to streamline the setup of essential resources in your cloud environment. 🌐
+This collection provides reusable modules for deploying and managing AWS infrastructure with Terraform, designed to streamline the setup of essential resources in your cloud environment.

-## 📁 Module List
+## Module List
 - **EC2**: Provisions an EC2 instance with customizable configurations, including security groups, key pairs, and volumes.

-## 🛠️ Getting Started
+## Getting Started

 1. Clone the repository.
 2. Review module-specific README files for setup details.
 3. Adjust variables to fit your environment, then deploy with `terraform apply`.

-## 📚 Requirements
+## Requirements
 - **Terraform** 1.0+
 - **AWS CLI** configured with proper credentials.

-## 💡 Highlights
+## Highlights
 - Scalable and reusable modules
 - Simple configurations for efficient deployments
 - Detailed examples and variables

-Enjoy seamless infrastructure provisioning! ✨

 ## 📜 License
 I don't have any.

----

-Happy coding! 🎉
+Enjoy seamless infrastructure provisioning! ✨